alice-i-cecile/blender-notes/src/hotkeys_and_tools.md

   - Select an operation: Union, Intersection, Difference, Slice
     - Difference subtracts the first selected object from the second

+## Topology Tools

+- Bridge Edge Loops
+  - Connect weird gaps smoothly
+- Knife Tool (K)
+  - Cut lines and faces into new vertices
+  - Shift to midpoint snap
+  - Remember to press Enter to confirm
+- Connect Vertex Path (J)
+  - Create edges from vertices
+  - Useful for filling in gaps
+- Create Face (F)
+  - Add skin over a wireframe of vertices or edges
+  - If only two verts are selected an edge will be created
+  - Only select a single face at a time to avoid risk of internal geometry

 ## Polishing Geometry

 - Bevel (Ctrl + B)
   - Can bevel both vertices and edges
+  - If you select an edge along a flat surface, you can split it in two and evenly push them out!
 - Face inset
   - Great for making chimneys